mailpipe/mailpipe-project/README.md

 ```
 Open your browser and goto http://YOUR_HOST:8000 and sign in as your admin account you made above and follow the instructions.

+# Production
+I would recommend PostgreSQL, RabbitMQ, Nginx, uwsgi, and of course, serve everything over https

 # Authors
 @readevalprint